Sandy Hook Elementary School shooting: Video games

 A renewed debate about the effects violent video games have on young people began soon after the shooting, due to news reports suggesting Lanza frequently played violent video games.
 Wayne LaPierre publicly blamed video games for the shooting, specifically targeting the free online game Kindergarten Killer, created by Gary Short.

-Police found numerous video games in the basement of Adam Lanza's home, which was used as a gaming area.
+Police found numerous video games in the basement of Lanza's home, which was used as a gaming area.
 The final report into the shooting by the State Attorney, published in November 2013, noted that "[Lanza] played video games often, both solo at home and online.
 They could be described as both violent and non-violent.
 One person described the shooter as spending the majority of his time playing non-violent video games, with his favorite at one point being Super Mario Bros."

 The report described his liking for Dance Dance Revolution, which he played frequently for long stretches of time at a movie theater in Danbury which had a commercial version of the game, and also owned a console version of at home.
 Dance Dance Revolution is a non-violent exercising game where "the user is required to move their feet rhythmically in response to video cues".
 According to the Report by the Office of the Child Advocate, Lanza would play the game for hours on end using it as a distraction from his inner turmoil.
 The report said "he would whip himself into a frenzy, a behavior consistent, possibly, with a need to contain anxiety-producing impulses and thoughts.
 There were days when he would not do anything else but Dance Dance Revolution."

-The final report by the State Attorney did not make a link between video games and the motive for the shooting.
+The final report by the State's Attorney did not make a link between video games and the motive for the shooting.
 However, the Report of the Child Advocate said "video game and internet addiction appear to be 'highly comorbid with several other psychiatric disorders' including anxiety, depression, and obsessive compulsive challenges".

 Legacy

 Many organizations were created due to the massacre that work to promote an end to school shootings, with some, such as Jesse Lewis Choose Love Movement, Sandy Hook Promise, and Safe and Sound Schools organized and led by parents of victims, while others, such as Moms Demand Action, were created by outsiders outraged by the shooting.
+As of 2022, the Sandy Hook Elementary School shooting is the deadliest K-12 school shooting in US history.